Step 1: Submit an Application for Certificate of Accreditation as a Pharmacy

 IMPORTANT NOTE: The College evaluates each person who is an applicant based on the criteria set out in Part III of the Regulations under the Drug and Pharmacies Regulation Act including an assessment to determine if past and present conduct of the proposed owner(s) affords reasonable grounds for the belief that the pharmacy will be operated with decency, honesty and integrity and in accordance with the law.
 The College will take whatever time is necessary to complete this assessment.
 Application processing time varies and a pharmacy’s proposed date of opening is subject to change.

-Once an application is approved, the College will send notification to Ontario Drug Benefit (ODB) confirming the acquisition, the owner of the new pharmacy, the new pharmacy’s accreditation number and proposed opening date.
+Upon successfully activating your Pharmapod account, the College will notify Ontario Drug Benefit (ODB) confirming the transaction, the new pharmacy’s accreditation number, owner information and the proposed opening date.

 On opening day, the College will contact the Director Liaison or the Designated Manager of the pharmacy to confirm that the acquisition was completed and the new pharmacy is open to the public.